Luke Floriea: Professional career

 After not being selected in the 2025 NFL draft, Floriea signed with the Cleveland Browns as an undrafted free agent.

-In the Browns' first preseason game against the Carolina Panthers, Floriea would catch a pass one handed from fellow rookie quarterback Shedeur Sanders for 30 yards in his only catch of the game.
+In the Browns' first preseason game against the Carolina Panthers, Floriea caught a pass one handed from fellow rookie quarterback Shedeur Sanders for 30 yards in his only catch of the game.
 He was waived/injured on August 11, 2025.
 Floreia was re-signed to the practice squad on September 23.
+He signed a reserve/future contract with Cleveland on January 5, 2026.

+Floriea scored three touchdowns during the 2026 preseason.
+On August 30, 2026, Floriea was waived by the Browns as part of final roster cuts.